ConnorMcCranie/DnD/gang_campaign/notes/session6/session6_notes.md

   - color:sounds = black:roar,yellow:buzz,blue:flute,green:wind,red:bell
   - correct answer red,black,yellow,green, blue
   - correct order opens a compartment with triangle lock key
-  > key engraving = "Five from the right"
+  > key engraving = "Five fr om the right"
 1. Mirror Puzzle
   - One room has a giant mirror taking up the whole wall
   - Some things are different in the reflection: